ubergarm/RimWorld-KanbanStockpile/README.md

 * Avoid using high values of `Similar Stack Limit` in large stockpiles as it must scan every thing in every cell

 ## Compatible Mods
+Please comment below with results if you test this mod with your own favorite storage mods, thanks!
 * `LWM Deep Storage` above `KanbanStockpile` in mod load order required for `Stack Refill Threshold` in deep storage
 * *(`Similar Stack Limit` works natively with deep storage like stockpiles even without `IHoldMultiplethings` component)*
-* Please comment below with results if you test this mod with your own favorite storage mods, thanks!
+* `[KV] RimFridge`

 ## Credits
 Original idea and inspiration came from my failed attempt to multiplayer patch Satisfied Storage.